polca/premise/docs/user_guide/source-databases.rst

 From a brightway2 project
 ---------------------------

-To extract from an ecoinvent database located in a brightway2 project, simply indicate the database name in `source_db` and its version in `source_version`:
+To extract an ecoinvent database from a Brightway project, indicate the database name in `source_db` and its version in `source_version`:

 .. code-block:: python